input-output-hk/plutus-pioneer-program/docs/week6.rst

 There are lots of problems with this approach, as we have to trust the data source.
 There are ways to mitigate the risk that the data source is either untrustworthy or unreliable.
 For example, we could ask the provider to put down some collateral that is lost if data is not provided or is inaccurate.
-Or, you could combine several oracles into One and only accept the result if they all agree, or take the median, or average value of various sources.
+Or, you could combine several oracles into one and only accept the result if they all agree, or take the median, or average value of various sources.
 You could also come up with more sophisticated mechanisms.